What is a HomeStyle loan?

 The loan can be used for a primary residence, vacation home or investment property.
 It comes with a fixed or adjustable rate and terms of 15 years or 30 years.
 The cash payout for renovations is not disbursed to the lender; instead, the money is held in escrow and must be used solely for the renovation.

-Individual homebuyers, investors, nonprofit organizations and local government agencies are eligible to apply.
+Individual homebuyers, investors, nonprofit organizations and local government agencies can apply for a HomeStyle renovation loan.
 Nonprofits must provide added documentation to prove their ability to repay.
-Individuals should have a credit score of at least 620, with a debt-to-income ratio no higher than 45 percent.

 When submitting plans to the lender, contractors must be specific about the project’s timeline.
 Once the work is finished, the lender will hire an appraiser to inspect the home and certify completion before contractors are paid.